 - Perform faster analyses to become more efficient and productive.

-- Develop key strategies for their business backed by valuable data.
+- Develop key strategies for their business backed by valuable customer data.

-We can expect a massive shift towards cloud computing in the banking sector in 2022 because it provides banks with such benefits as:
+We can expect a massive shift towards cloud computing in the finance sector in 2022 because it provides banks with such benefits as:

 - Cost efficiency